tlienart/Franklin.jl/README.md

 Franklin is a simple **static site generator** (SSG) oriented towards technical blogging (code, maths, ...) and light, fast-loading pages.
 The base syntax is plain markdown with a few extensions such as the ability to define and use LaTeX-like commands in or outside of maths environments and the possibility to evaluate code  blocks on the fly.

-Franklin now has a channel/stream **#franklin** on both the Julia slack and Zulip.
+Franklin now has a channel/stream **#franklin** on the Julia slack, this is the best place to ask usage question.
+For anything that looks suspicious, feel free to open an issue here directly.

 ## Docs

 Go to [Franklin's main website](https://franklinjl.org).

-Some examples of websites using Franklin
+Some examples of websites using Franklin (_if you're using Franklin with a public repo, consider adding the "franklin" tag to the repo to help others find examples, thanks!_)

 * Franklin's own website is written in Franklin, [source](https://github.com/tlienart/franklindocs)
 * The [Julia website](https://julialang.org), including the blog, are deployed in Franklin.